Maximization of Non-Concave Utility Functions in Discrete-Time Financial Market Models: Problem formulation

 We will need a ``quantitative'' characterization of (NA).
-From \cite{RS05} (see also \cite{JS98}), we know that \begin{proposition} (NA) implies the existence of $\mathcal{F}_t$-measurable random variables $\delta_t,\kappa_t>0$ such that for all $\xi \in {\Xi}_t$ with $\xi \in D_{t+1}$ a.s.:
+From \cite{RS05} (see also \cite{JS98}), we know that: \begin{proposition} (NA) implies the existence of $\mathcal{F}_t$-measurable random variables $\delta_t,\kappa_t>0$ such that for all $\xi \in {\Xi}_t$ with $\xi \in D_{t+1}$ a.s.:

-almost surely; for all $0\leq t\leq T-1$. \end{proposition} \begin{remark} The ``quantitative'' characterization of (NA) given by \eqref{valaki} is only true for $\xi \in D_{t+1}$.
-This is the reason why we will have to project the strategy $\phi_{t+1} \in \Xi_{t}$ onto $D_{t+1}$.
+holds almost surely; for all $0\leq t\leq T-1$. $\Box$ \end{proposition} \begin{remark} The characterization of (NA) given by \eqref{valaki} works only for $\xi \in D_{t+1}$ a.s.
+This is the reason why we will have to project the strategy $\phi_{t+1} \in \Xi_{t}$ onto $D_{t+1}$ in our proofs.
 We refer again to Remark \ref{haromcsillag} below. \end{remark} We now present the conditions on $U$ which allow to assert the existence of an optimal strategy.
 The main point here is that we do not assume concavity of $U$.